2macs/PortfolioProject2/README.md

 Search for more colourful images to represent the indivbidual options ( Rock paper scissors etc.) , currently these images are grey.

 ## Testing
+HTML

+* No errors were returned when passing through the official W3C validator

+CSS

+* No errors were returned when passing through the official Jigsaw validator

 ### Bugs
 ### Validator Testing
 ## Deployment